 "It's the place where the cable actually comes in and locks into the bridge," Caltrans spokesman Bart Ney said.

 "It's self-anchored.
 That means the cable doesn't go into the ground, but into this piece.
-There's a big hole
+There's a big hole in the deck where will the cable will go down and anchor into this section."

 Unlike the Golden Gate Bridge, where cables were strung before the deck was installed, the new Bay Bridge suspension span requires that the deck be installed before the cable.
 Temporary supports hold up the deck until the cable is tensioned.